-A teardrop cut diamond has a classic look when properly managed.
-Pointed at one end and flattened at the other, this sweet pear shape has an unmatched beauty.
+The pear diamond setting makes the teardrop cut diamond appearance in a classic way when properly managed.
+Pointed at one end and flattened at the other, this sweet pear shaped stone has an unmatched beauty.

 Finding the perfect Pear Shape is a difficult task.
 Many of the Many Pear Shaped diamond cuts today are too thin and stubby, while some others are too long.
 Those on the oval side of the stone are also not fully rounded.
 The list of things to look for is never ending.

-Symmetry is the secret to the overall elegance of these gemstones as it is more important in certain fancy diamonds such as oval diamonds, heart-shaped diamonds, marquise diamonds, and pear shapes.
+Symmetry is the secret to the overall elegance of these gemstones as it is more important in certain fancy diamonds such as oval diamonds, heart-shaped diamonds, marquise diamonds, and pear shaped stones.

 Many Pear-Shaped diamonds have a dark design that resembles a bowtie.
 Usually, this pattern extends around the width of the stone from the core of the table.
-The bowtie on a well-cut, Pear-Shaped diamond will be slight, but there will always be a strong contrast between the light and dark areas of the gem.
+The bowtie on well-cut, Pear Shaped settings of the diamond will be slight, but there will always be a strong contrast between the light and dark areas of the gem.

 To avoid the bowtie effect, make sure to study a number of pear-shaped diamonds from various angles under the lighting conditions under which the engagement ring is worn.
 You may not be able to find a stone without a bowtie, but you will be able to locate a stone in which it is discreet.

-Here is a quick summary of the clear pros and cons about the shape of a pear or a teardrop of cut diamonds.
+Here is a quick summary of the clear pros and cons of the shape of a pear or a teardrop shaped diamond.
 Taking them into account when you pick a ring may help you make a choice that you (and your significant other) will be satisfied with.